nwebb11/ready8s/README.md

 ## HA

-Using HAProxy to act as load load balancer on each master node, which provides the API Endpoint that redirects to localhost:443.
+Using HAProxy to act as load balancer on each master node, which provides the API Endpoint that redirects to localhost:443.
 Each node in the cluster is configured with localhost:443 as its endpoint URL.
 This provices a HA control plane with an external load balancer.

 ## Instructions